Board Member Video Creator

 Board member Land-Based Education Lead

 A member of the Millbrook First Nation in Truro, Nova Scotia, Catherine Martin is an independent producer, director, writer, facilitator, communications consultant, drummer and the first woman Mi’kmaw filmmaker from the Atlantic Region.
 She has a BA from Dalhousie University in Theatre Arts and a Masters of Education from Mount St. Vincent with a focus on Media Literacy.
 Catherine’s award-winning documentaries include the animation film Little Boy Who Lived with Muini’skw (2004), the NFB film The Spirit of Annie Mae (2002), and Spirit Wind (2000).
 In 2006, Catherine added the NFB online documentary Bringing Annie Mae Home to her many accomplishments.
 She has produced videos for Coady International Institute’s Indigenous Women In Community Leadership for their curriculum; is producing a series of short vignettes for the Mi’kmawey Debert Project in Truro, NS.; has produced 8 Atlantic Aboriginal Entrepreneur Shows and video profiles for Ulnooweg Development Group; and continues to work with organizations to produce stories about the Mi’kmaq and First Nations communities.
 Catherine is presently the Chair of the Nova Scotia Indigenous Tourism Enterprise Network recently established under the Indigenous Tourism Association of Canada.
 Catherine is the past chairperson of the Board of Directors for Aboriginal Peoples Television Network (APTN).
 She has was awarded the Order of Canada 2017.
-She is presently teaching at MSVU and continuing to produce and direct films about her community.
+She is the Director of Indigenous Community Engagement at Dalhouseie University and continuing to produce and direct films about her community.

 Jane Meader was raised in the Mi’kmaw community of Membertou which is adjacent to the city of Sydney in Unama’ki (Cape Breton), Nova Scotia.
 Mi’kmaw is her first language, and she deeply holds and daily lives the traditional teachings and values that she has learned from Elders throughout the course of her life, beginning in early childhood.
 Today, she provides and participates in traditional ceremonies and gatherings at home and across North America.
 Jane has extensive, diverse experience in the professional educational arena and is a developer, writer and implementer for Mi’kmaw cultural activities and events for many schools throughout Nova Scotia.
 Jane obtained a Certificate in Early Childhood Education in 1980 from the Frobel Centre for Early Childhood Education, a Certificate in Northern and Native Education in 1996 from McGill University, a Bachelor of Arts Community Studies (BACS) in 2002 from Cape Breton University, a Bachelor of Education (BEd) in 2004 from St. Francis Xavier University, and a Masters of Education (MEd) from St. Francis Xavier University.
 Today, Jane teaches courses for St. Francis Xavier University and Cape Breton University, while also continuing to be a key educator in her home community of Membertou.
 She is the Mi’Kmaq Language Coordinator for the Membertou Band Council.
 She is also on the Mi’kmaw Language Advisory Committee for Mi’kmaw Kina’matnewey.
 In addition, she acts as an advisor to the Nova Scotia Department of Education in Mi’kmaw Studies and Treaty Education.
 She is a drummer and traditional singer, as well as an artist, craftsperson and makes traditional Mi’kmaw clothing.